NoahBres/LearnRoadRunner/docs/advanced.md

   .build()
 ```

+_(This sample requires the latest version of the Road Runner Quickstart—after Apr.
+15, 2021)_

 Every `TrajectoryBuilder` function offers a velocity and acceleration constraints override.
 If you're looking to change the other constraints and limit acceleration or angular velocity, etc., then simply change the constraints as you please.
 However, you will most likely only be touching the `MAX_VEL` constraint for speed limiting.
 We are not going to go over why the constraints are composed like so.
 I would recommend DMing Ryan Brott, the author of Road Runner, or reading the release notes on GitHub to fully understand what's happening.
 Just know that this is how constraints work and which specific part to edit for velocity limiting.

-It is much cleaner if you simply declare new static variable constraints in your DriveConstants named `MAX_LOWER_VEL`/`MAX_LOWER_ACCEL` and reading from there rather than having to initialize it inline every time like proposed above.

 ## Admissible Error and Timeout